-Narayan Bulusu is a Senior Analyst in the Funds Management and Banking Department at the Bank of Canada, working on models supporting the management of Canada’s foreign exchange reserves.
-His research interests include equities pricing models, and the term structure of interest rates.
+Narayan Bulusu is a Research Advisor in the Banking and Payments Department (BAP) at the Bank of Canada, working on topics related to large-value and retail payment systems.
+His current research interests lie in the domain of payment system design and its implications for the financial system.
+He previously worked on interbank markets, and on models pertaining to the management of Canada’s sovereign debt and foreign reserves.
 He obtained a PhD in financial economics from IESE Business School.

 Data on the use of government securities in the repo, securities lending and cash markets suggest there are bond market clienteles in Canada.
 Shorter-term bonds are more prevalent in the repo market, while longer-maturity securities are more active in the securities lending market—consistent with the preferred habitat hypothesis.
 These results could help design better debt-management strategies and more-effective policies to maintain well-functioning financial markets.